 Our bed is nice and comfy but it was quite difficult to get to sleep because of the strange screeching and cawing of the local bird community which sounded as if it was all gathered just outside our window!
 Despite this we slept well, we were able to open the windows for fresh air because they all have mesh shutters which keep insects and other beasties out.

 However, I have developed an annoying cold over the last couple of days, with all the associated unpleasant symptoms.
 I am treating it with Lemsip capsules and a cough mixture that we were recommended in Sydney called Robitussin.
 Let's hope it passes quickly; the boys are all being fairly tolerant but there is a strict time limit on sympathy from male Andersons.
 Today we decided to have a day on the beach, which is called Four Mile Beach.
 It is only ten minutes walk from the apartment, so we packed up the old beach bag with towels, sun cream and reading materials.
-It was a very relaxing day, and we all went swimming in the Coral Sea, which was fairly warm (once you were in!) and had lunch in a beach bar.
+It was a very relaxing day, and we all went swimming in the Coral Sea, which was fairly warm (once we were in!) and had lunch in a beach bar.

 Later James and I went to Cole's supermarket and had a drink at the Small Harbour while we watched the sun set. it is now 8.30 p.m. and I am in bed, intending to sleep off my cold.
 I have noticed that my blog is publishing at UK time which is nine hours earlier.
 James and Davie are reading their books, and Jamie and Ally have gone out in search of wifi and a drink!

-Monday 4 July 2011
+Monday, 4 July 2011

 Catching a wave on Bondi Beach